Nicolò Bulega: 2016

-In 2016, Bulega started competing full-time in the Moto3 World Championship with Sky Racing Team by VR46.
+In 2016, Bulega started competing full-time in the Moto3 World Championship with Sky Racing Team VR46.
 He started the 2016 season with a sixth place at Qatar.
-At his fifth race in Moto3, Bulega achieved his first Grand Prix podium at Jerez with 2nd-place finish having started from pole position, which was his first pole position in Grand Prix racing.
-Bulega's first fastest lap came at the British Grand Prix in the last lap.
-Followed by a crash in Aragon, on his birthday Bulega finished the Japanese grand Prix at fourth place, and again set the fastest lap.
-However, after the third place holder Hiroki Ono was disqualified, Bulega was awarded third place.
-Both in Australia and Malaysia, Bulega crashed in the opening lap.
-Despite qualifying 4th, Bulega started the final race at Valencia in 16th place due to a 12 place grid penalty, and finished the race at 17th, thus losing the 'Rookie of the year' title to Joan Mir.
+At his fifth race in Moto3, Bulega achieved his first Grand Prix podium at Jerez with a 2nd place finish having started from pole position, which was his first pole position in Grand Prix racing.
+Bulega's first fastest lap came at the British Grand Prix on the last lap.
+Followed by a crash in Aragon, on his birthday Bulega finished the Japanese Grand Prix in fourth place, and again set the fastest lap.
+However, after third placed rider Hiroki Ono was disqualified, Bulega was awarded third place.
+In both Australia and Malaysia, Bulega crashed on the opening lap.
+Despite qualifying 4th, Bulega started the final race at Valencia in 16th place due to a 12 place grid penalty, and finished the race in 17th, thus losing the 'Rookie of the year' title to Joan Mir.
 Bulega finished the championship in 7th place with 129 points.

 2017

 In a year where former Rookie of the Year rival Joan Mir won the 2017 Moto3 World Championship, Bulega struggled to replicate his debut season.
-His difficulties included bad qualifying strategies and bad starts (mainly due to his height), and his best results of the year were a 4th place on Germany, one of the few times he was able to qualify on the top 6, and two 5th places, in his "home" race in Rimini, and in the USA.
-He finished the disappointing season in 12th place, with 81 points.
+His difficulties included bad qualifying strategies and bad starts (mainly due to his height), and his best results of the year were a 4th place in Germany, one of the few times he was able to qualify in the top 6, and two 5th places, in his "home" race in Rimini, and in the USA.
+He finished a disappointing season in 12th place, with 81 points.

 2018

 Bulega's 2018 season was even worse than 2017.
-He retired in the first four races, and finished the fifth race, only 17th in Spain, being one of the two regular drivers to not score points in the first five races of the year.
+He retired in the first four races, and finished the fifth race, only 17th in Spain, being one of the two regular riders to not score points in the first five races of the year.
 His only top 10 finish came in Thailand, where he finished 7th.
-He ended the season with mere 18 points, and 26th in the standings.
+He ended the season with a mere 18 points, and 26th in the standings.